What happens when you truly matter and the secret to a longer life by Marcel Ollmann

 By using smartly designed feedback tools and user configurable notifications, TeachersConnect provides teachers with experiences that communicate their value and allow them to acknowledge the value that others provide—in relevant, meaningful and timely ways.

 Do you feel like your work isn’t valued?
 Would you like feedback and experiences from other teachers like you?
-Download our app, join our community, and see for yourself that you and your work matter!
+Join our community, and see for yourself that you and your work matter!

 Marcel Ollmann has been involved in teaching and learning for most of his life.
 A fully trained and road-tested teacher, he also has over 20 years experience in website design and coding, as well as sales and marketing.
 In the last 14 years he has been intimately involved in the startup space.
 He has an obsession for the place where ideas and technology intersect to solve real world problems.